ils94/LOTROToSpeech/README.md

 # LOTROToSpeech
-Python program that uses Tesseract to do OCR to get text on your screen and convert to string.
+Python program that uses Tesseract to do OCR to get text on your screen and convert to string, then, using Windows built in EN-US TTS to voice over the quest text.

 # Installing